 Two, by organizing themselves into a coordinated avoidant behavior they directed attention away from what they could not get from mother, which is to be close to her.
 The child’s new behavior avoids the situation of being overwhelmed and distressed by the rejection of mom.
 They would instead turn to self-soothing, self-reliant behavior to feel like they are accepted and loved.

-How Avoidant Type of Attachment Style Effects You Today
+How Avoidant Type of Attachment Style Affects You Today

 These boundaries can be both physical and emotional as they may choose to sleep in a separate room or hide emotions from their partners.